Appleton-le-Street: Demography

 According to the 2001 UK Census, the population for the civil parish was 117 in 53 households.
 Of those households, 29 were detached dwellings and 34 were owner occupied.
 Of the total population, 93 were over the age of 16, of which 55 were economically active.

 The 2011 census recorded the population as 122.

 Religion

-The church in the village dates from Saxon times and is a Grade I listed building dedicated as All Saints.
+All Saints' Church, Appleton-le-Street dates from Saxon times and is a Grade I listed building.
 All Saints Episcopal Church in Appleton, Wisconsin, is an evocation of and homage to All Saints Anglican Church in Appleton-le-Street built in 1905 by Shepley, Rutan and Coolidge.